adavarski/GitOps-k3d-Tekton-ArgoCD/README.md

 Are they ready to be adopted?
-At the moment in which this post is being written, both tools are very “young”.
-For instance, if we check the last releases we can see:
-So, we are facing two young platforms and that may imply that there are not many examples, documentation or even maturity failures, but it’s true that both tools are called to be the standard cloud native CI/CD according to the principal cloud players.
+We are facing two young platforms and that may imply that there are not many examples, documentation or even maturity failures, but it’s true that both tools are called to be the standard cloud native CI/CD according to the principal cloud players.

 For instance, Tekton: